zwoefler/data-is-aweseome/README.md

 # Data is Awesome
-Opinionated visualized data and answered questions with data!

-Whatever comes to mind.
+Answering questions with opinionated data stories and visuals in small self contained projects.

+Focus on making (at least you) your audience understand the subject and make connections obvious.

+Read more about the [❓️Why](docs/Why.md)?
+⚠️Lots of text!

 ## 📏 Rules
 - Datasources must be publicly available
-- No paywalls, or a way to climb ober it...
+- No paywalls, or you got a higher ladder ;)
 - Script(s) lead from data download to final JSON-file (data)
 - Datafolder stores data in a data/ directory
 - Data sources have a README explaining the context

-The README must:
-- State the research question
-- Answer the questions from the next chapter (Data)

 ## ToDos
 - [ ] Add CONTRIBUTING.md + rules
+- [ ] Add LICENSE
 - [ ] Refine Mission statement
+- [ ] Script to get started with new project easily!
+- [ ] Pipeline to check if everything is there (docs, scripts, etc.)
+- [ ] Include WHY section in docs/README
 - [ ] External Data storage - not all in the Git repo
 - [ ] Docs - for (sub)project with Tutorial, How-To, requirements
 - [ ] Add Docker containers per project to run data visuals